semaphoreci/docs/docs/essentials/slack-notifications.md

 webhook](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) in your Slack workspace.

+**Note:** To be able to use full power of Semaphore integration with Slack, always use [Incoming Webhooks app](https://semaphore.slack.com/apps/A0F7XDUAZ-incoming-webhooks?next_id=0) instead of [creating your own](https://api.slack.com/start) on Slack.
+In case you set up the notification with an endpoint from your custom Slack app, you won't be able to use channel override feature.

 Use the generated Endpoint URL to set up a notification on Semaphore, with the following command: